Skip to content

 Resident in Valencia since 2016.
 Founder of BeTranslated.
 25+ years in translation, interpretation and multilingual SEO.

-A note from Michael: the FBAR filing was the moment my Spain move stopped feeling like a holiday and started feeling like real life.
-The first year I almost missed the October 15 extension because nobody flags it on a Spanish tax calendar.
-Get a cross-border CPA on the books before you fly, not after - the penalties for late FBAR start at $10,000 per violation and they are not theoretical.
+A note from Michael: one of the first Americans I helped settle in Valencia told me the FBAR filing was the moment his Spain move stopped feeling like a holiday and started feeling like real life.
+He almost missed the October 15 extension that first year because nobody flags it on a Spanish tax calendar.
+His advice, which I now pass on to every American who asks: get a cross-border CPA on the books before you fly, not after - the penalties for late FBAR start at $10,000 per violation and they are not theoretical.

 Visa Required